amanrathie/angular4-testing/README.md

 ## Integration testing

-The application uses Mocha/Chai to test the REST API.
+The project uses Mocha/Chai to test the REST API.
 To run the tests:
 * First install Mocha: `npm install -g mocha`
 * Then run the tests just running the command `mocha` in the terminal

+## Code Analysis

+The project uses SonarQube for code analysis.
+To run the code analysis, you should:
+* Install Sonar Scanner locally as described in this link: https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner
+* Run `sonar-scanner` in the root folder of the project
+* Access https://sonarcloud.io/dashboard?id=poker-bankroll to check the analysis result